-It is required that all foreign travel by state employees on state business must be approved in advance through a Concur travel request.
+It is required that all foreign travel by state employees on state business must be approved in advance via a Concur TR.
 This includes travel at no charge to TEES.
+State funds cannot be used to reimburse foreign travel expenses.